Climate and Average Weather Year Round in Madrid Spain

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Madrid varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Madrid is May, with an average of 6.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 23% on April 29.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Madrid experiences some seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 9.9 months, from September 4 to July 1, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around October 27, with an average total accumulation of 1.9 inches.
+The rainy period of the year lasts for 9.9 months, from September 4 to July 2, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Madrid is October, with an average rainfall of 1.8 inches.

-The rainless period of the year lasts for 2.1 months, from July 1 to September 4.
-The least rain falls around July 31, with an average total accumulation of 0.2 inches.
+The rainless period of the year lasts for 2.1 months, from July 2 to September 4.
+The month with the least rain in Madrid is July, with an average rainfall of 0.3 inches.